Insights Payroll

 - Are managers and supervisors entitled to overtime in the UAE?

 - Often not.
-Senior managerial, supervisory and certain technical roles sit outside the overtime rules under MoHRE — managing directors, department heads, anyone whose hours aren't strictly tracked.
+Article 20 does not list the excluded categories in the Decree-Law itself; it says the Implementing Regulation defines the categories of workers who may be excluded from the working-hours provisions.
+In practice that covers senior managerial and supervisory roles, and technical roles whose hours are not tracked.
 The catch is that the exemption isn't handed out by job title; it turns on what the role actually does day to day.
 Slap an exempt label on a hands-on operational job and a MoHRE complaint can claw back the unpaid uplift for the whole period.
 If it's borderline, treat the role as overtime-eligible and pay it.

 - What is the maximum overtime allowed per day?